pimcore/pimcore/doc/01_Getting_Started/00_Installation/01_Webserver_Installation.md

 ```

 Refer to [Symfony Messenger](../02_Advanced_Installation_Topics/01_Symfony_Messenger.md) for further information on working
-with the messenger component in pimcore.
+with the messenger component in Pimcore.

 > Depending on installed and activated extensions, it might be necessary to add additional transports to the messenger consume command.
 Please look at the documentation of corresponding extensions for more details.